SEER Inquiry System - View

-MP/H Rules/Multiple Primaries--Brain and CNS: How many primaries are reported for a patient diagnosed with cerebral cavernous malformation disorder (CCM1) and MRI evidence of dozens of cavernous angiomas/malformations throughout the supra and infratentorium?
-See discussion.
+MP/H Rules/Multiple primaries--Brain and CNS: How many primaries are accessioned for a diagnosis of cerebral cavernous malformation disorder (CCM1) and MRI evidence of dozens of cavernous angiomas/malformations throughout the supra and infratentorium?
+See Discussion.

 9/9/11 IMP: Presymptomatic cerebral cavernous malformation disorder (CCM1).

 9/9/11 Brain MRI: FINDINGS: Total of 14 foci.
 2 largest in rt frontal lobe.
 In rt frontal lobe, total of 4 foci.
 Of remaining 10 small foci, 4 are in cerebellum, 1 in rightward pons, 1 in lt temporal lobe, 1 in lt occipital lobe, 1 in rt occipital lobe, 1 in posterior rt temporal lobe, & 1 in lt frontal lobe.
 Lesions in bilateral occipital lobes & lt temporal lobe are associated w/weighted signal suggestive of hemosiderin & are most c/w additional cavernous malformations.
 IMPRESSION: Just over a dozen scattered foci of gradient susceptibility throughout supra & infratentorium.